-- Formation of interdisciplinary care teams, which include a member's primary care provider (PCP), behavioral health clinician, and LTSS representative (as needed) working from one integrated care plan for the member - Seamless, person-centered care coordination for members with complex BH, LTSS and social needs - Inclusion of community-based BH providers with expertise across the entire care continuum of BH treatments and services, from emergency and crisis stabilization through intensive outpatient, community-based services - Inclusion of community-based LTSS providers on the interdisciplinary care teams, which demonstrate expertise in all LTSS populations including elders, adults with physical disabilities, children with physical disabilities, members with acquired brain injury, members with intellectual or developmental disabilities, and individuals with co-occurring behavioral health and LTSS needs
+- Formation of interdisciplinary care teams that includes a member's primary care provider (PCP), behavioral health clinician, and LTSS representative (as needed) working from one integrated care plan for the member - Seamless, person-centered care coordination for members with complex BH, LTSS and social needs

+- Inclusion of community-based BH providers with expertise across the entire care continuum of BH treatments and services, from emergency and crisis stabilization through intensive outpatient, community-based services - Inclusion of community-based LTSS providers on the interdisciplinary care teams, which demonstrate expertise in all LTSS populations including elders, adults with physical disabilities, children with physical disabilities, members with acquired brain injury, members with intellectual or developmental disabilities, and individuals with co-occurring behavioral health and LTSS needs

-MassHealth will employ a tiered approach for outlining its expectations for care delivery integration based on the complexity of the member's needs.
-For members with complex BH and LTSS needs, ACOs will be required to have formal relationships with BH and LTSS Community Partner organizations.
-These organizations will be certified by MassHealth, will have experience in serving a broad range of MassHealth members and will demonstrate expertise in care management and coordination, reducing health care disparities, and promoting member recovery, resilience, and independence.
-For all members, MassHealth will reference national best practices to advance wellness, prevention, recovery, and integrated care and will build these expectations and standards into the ACO procurement and contractual requirements.
-The standards will also require ACOs to ensure delivery of integrated care to children and youth, including coordinating with Early Intervention and Children's Behavioral Health Initiative (CBHI) services, and collaborating with providers of these services.
-To promote access to BH treatment, MassHealth will maintain its long-standing policy of not requiring members to get referrals for outpatient behavioral health services, allowing them to self-refer to outpatient treatment.
+MassHealth will employ a tiered approach for outlining its expectations for care delivery integration based on the complexity of members' needs.
+For members with complex BH and LTSS needs, ACOs will be required to have formal relationships with Behavioral Health and LTSS Community Partner organizations.
+These organizations will be certified by MassHealth, will have experience in serving a broad range of MassHealth members and will demonstrate expertise in care management, care coordination, and navigation to BH care and LTSS services.
+For all members MassHealth will reference national best practices to advance wellness, prevention, cultural competency and care integration and will build these expectations and standards into the ACO procurement and contractual requirements.
+These standards will also include provisions to ensure the delivery of medically-necessary Children's Behavioral Health Initiative services to members under age 21 and delivery of culturally-appropriate interventions designed to increase access to and engagement in BH and recovery-focused services.
+Additionally, to promote access to BH treatment, MassHealth will maintain its long-standing policy of not requiring members to get referrals for outpatient behavioral health services, allowing them to self-refer to outpatient treatment.

-Reflecting the importance of addressing social determinants of health in improving the health of MassHealth members with the most complex needs, the Commonwealth proposes providing DSRIP funds to ACOs to work with social service providers to address members' health-related social needs.
+Finally, ACOs will be expected to work with social service providers to address members' health-related social needs.
 ACOs will receive funding designated for "flexible services" to address social determinants through the DSRIP program.
-Additionally, MassHealth intends to expand the Community Support Program for People Experiencing Chronic Homelessness (CSPECH) to serve chronically homeless adults in all of its managed care plans.